 Optimal muscle function and vitamin D levels are directly proportional.
 Individuals with high vitamin D levels have increased muscle protein synthesis, energy concentration, strength, jump power, exercise capacity, and overall endurance.
 The vitamin even helps prevent myopathy or muscle disease, inflammation, and pain which makes recovery faster and easier.
 This is why many athletes are encouraged to supplement vitamin D while doing strength training.
 Numerous studies show that the combo is proven to decrease waist-to-hip ratio, a measurement that can be an indicator of a person’s risk and likelihood to develop diabetes and heart disease.

 Symptoms of vitamin D deficiency are often general and may be misconstrued as an indication of other diseases.
 Below are some of the many symptoms that may be experienced:

 If you have any or a combination of the conditions listed above, it is best to consult a medical practitioner and have yourself tested for accurate diagnosis and early treatment.

 Vitamin D Supplementation

-On top of moderate sun exposure and balanced diet, supplementation is one sure way to make sure that you have the ideal dose of vitamin D for your daily needs.
-This option is especially beneficial for specific groups or individuals who are either limited by their mobility and location, or are in need of an extra oomph on their vitamin D supply.
+On top of moderate sun exposure and a balanced diet, supplementation is one sure way to make sure that you have the ideal dose of vitamin D for your daily needs.
+This option is especially beneficial for specific groups or individuals who are either limited by their mobility and location or are in need of extra oomph on their vitamin D supply.
 Among those who will profit most are: